-This Paleo Chinese chicken salad recipe is perfect for a nice warm spring or summer evening meal.
+This gluten-free Chinese chicken salad recipe is perfect for a nice warm spring or summer evening meal.
 It would also be good for lunch or any other occasion.
-I love how it’s light, but filling and a little sweet and crunchy.
+I love how it's light, but filling and a little sweet and crunchy.

 It is officially Spring here in Utah!
 The weather has been a little odd but - hey - it is like that every year.
 So we are excited to have more of a mild spring and summer ahead of us.
 This salad makes me excited for all of those nice warm nights.
-This is a delicious Chicken Salad Recipe with a Chinese flair plus it’s also Paleo.

-I make this main dish Chinese salad really often for myself.
+I make this really often for myself.
 It’s a good standby when you want something good, light, and easy.
-This salad can be great for a good meal for lunch or dinner.
-It can be made for one person or ten.
+This can be a good meal for lunch or dinner and can be made for one person or ten.

 I came up with the idea for this salad when I was supposed to bring one of those Ramen noodle salads to a potluck.
 The kind with cabbage, crushed dry Ramen noodles, an oil dressing and other stuff I can't remember.
 I wasn't about to eat that.